Mana Kawabe

 Mana Kawabe (河辺 愛菜, Kawabe Mana) is a Japanese figure skater.
-She is the 2021 NHK Trophy silver medalist, the 2022 Grand Prix of Espoo bronze medalist, the 2022 CS U.S. Classic bronze medalist, the 2021–22 Japanese national bronze medalist, and the 2019–20 Japanese junior national champion.
+She is the 2026 Coupe du Printemps champion, 2021 NHK Trophy silver medalist, the 2022 Grand Prix of Espoo bronze medalist, the 2022 CS U.S. Classic bronze medalist, the 2021–22 Japanese national bronze medalist, and the 2019–20 Japanese junior national champion.
 Kawabe is the eighteenth woman to land a clean triple Axel internationally.

 She represented Japan at the 2022 Winter Olympics.

 Personal life

-Kawabe was born on October 31, 2004, in Nagoya, Japan.
+Mana Kawabe was born on October 31, 2004, in Nagoya, Japan.
 She enjoys reading as a hobby.

-In addition, Kawabe looks up to her former training mate, Rika Kihira.
+In addition, Kawabe looks up to her former training mate Rika Kihira.

 Career

 Early career

 Kawabe began skating in 2009 after being inspired by fellow Nagoya native Mao Asada.
 She was coached by Hiroshi Nagakubo, Yoriko Naruse, Miho Kawaume, and Yuko Hongo at Howa Sports Land in Nagoya until Nagakubo's retirement in 2017.
 Kawabe then switched to her former coaches, Mie Hamada, Yamato Tamura, Haruko Okamoto, and Cathy Reed, and moved to train with them in Takatsuki.

 Kawabe is the 2015–16 Japanese national novice B silver medalist.
 On the advanced novice level internationally, she is the 2017 Coupe du Printemps and 2017 Asian Open Trophy champion.
 Kawabe did not qualify for the 2018–19 Japan Junior Championships and competed with an injury for much of the season.